Impact of ObamaCare on Jobs: Does ObamaCare Kill Jobs?

 ObamaCare Jobs: CBO Report on Jobs

 While loss of full-time equivalent hours is partially due to a small number of businesses decreasing full-time workers to part-time, less hours means less full-time equivalents, it is largely a reflection of the Affordable Care Act helping to eliminate health benefit “job-lock” (The term job lock is used to describe the inability of an employee to freely leave a job because doing so will result in the loss of employee benefits, which are usually health or retirement related.)

 How ObamaCare Creates Jobs

 ObamaCare creates jobs in two ways.
 First, our tax dollars go to creating millions of new Government and health care jobs.
-This includes funding for improving training for young adults getting training in health care, new jobs in the health insurance marketplace, new jobs in health education and new jobs in the IRS.
+This includes funding for improving training for young adults getting training in health care, new jobs in the health insurance marketplace, new jobs in health education, new jobs in the IRS, and more.
 The second way ObamaCare creates jobs is through small businesses being able to offer better health benefits and in general more jobs offering coverage and thus making them more attractive.

 • Small businesses have increasingly stopped providing health benefits to their employees over the past decade due to the ever-rising cost of health care premiums.
 The rising costs don’t effect larger firms hiring processes.
 ObamaCare helps to regulate insurance making it more affordable to small businesses increasing job retention rate and making those jobs more attractive.